NeuroXiq/DNDocs/README.md

 Docfx API explorer is hosted online.

+## When I should use DNDocs
+You don't have any API Explorer for Your .NET project: * use https://dndocs.com *

 ## Motivation
 Looking on github C# repositories lots of them did  not have any documentation online.
 To take a look on basic project structure and what methods are exposed we needed to open open each .cs file just to simply look what functions and methods are there.